 Higher order roads are classified into Highways, and Major and Collector roads.
 Major and Collector roads are constructed and maintained by the District, and provide key connections within Saanich to employment centres, commercial centres, and other key community destinations.
-Longer distance trips are generally focused on Major and Collector roads, whereas Local roads provide access to neighbourhoods.

 Two major highways - Highway 1 and 17 - are under the jurisdiction of the B.C.
 Ministry of Transportation and Infrastructure (MoTI), as well as sections of McKenzie Avenue.